MaulingMonkey/UberIRC/Readme.md

 * /twitlist   Helps me highlight likely ban evaders (e.g. comming from *tor*) for review, in case I wish to re-ban.
 * Tiny tiny fonts!
 Because even with 4K monitors, I want more text onscreen.
 * Screenshot upload!
 Currently broken due to imageshack API changes.
 Ctrl+Shift+V for easy sharing of screenshots from my clipboard, though.
+* Monitor dependent audio balancing for highlight/alert cues so you can find your IRC window!  (...still hardcoded?)

 # Screenshots